 (more below video)

 The band member’s symbol choices are also important.
 Plant chose a feather in a circle, the feather symbolizing freedom of travel and the ascension to a higher spiritual plane.
 John Bonham chose the borremean rings, which I describe in detail on the blog homepage.
 John Paul Jones chose a triquetra symbol similar to the borromean rings.
 Another clue is the name of Plant’s current band, the Sensational Space Shifters.
 His song choices also give us a window into his experiences and beliefs.
 Songs Like I’ve Never been Gone, which sounds like it is tailor-made for a person who thought he was dead.
 Another interesting song choice is “I’ve been fixed on dying,” which I have also included in a link below.
 When asked of religion, plant has stated, “No, I follow the old ways of the islands I come from.
 And that is pretty intangible.
 Ask a Comanche.
 Go to Fort Sill in Oklahoma.
 Ask them about God.”¹ More recently he has stated that he is a Child of the Sun.
-The children of the Sun is an organization which shares many beliefs of this blog.
 Plant also regularly discusses rebirth.